PyChina/weekly/content/Issue/issue-380.md

     + book
     + sponsor

 Make the leap from Beginner to Intermediate in Python with this complete curriculum freshly updated for Python 3.7.
-Includes exercises, interactive quizzes, and sample projects so you’ll always know what to focus on next.
+Includes exercises, interactive quizzes, and sample projects so you'll always know what to focus on next.
 Get the book today and save 27% →

 (`是也乎:`